Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Methodology

 \emph{Overview.} Our framework (Figure~\ref{fig:framework_architecture}) begins with the construction of a BN model that defines a shared structure for attack and impact graphs, informed by CPS system attributes and the attack scenario.
 Randomised mitigation probability values are introduced as initial inputs into a multi-objective optimisation process, which generates candidate countermeasure portfolios aimed at maximising system availability while minimising the likelihood of attack success and severe impact occurrence.
-These portfolios are subsequently reintegrated into the BN as updated mitigation probabilities, and the optimisation procedure is repeated across multiple trials within a single run.
+These portfolios are subsequently reintegrated into the BN as updated mitigation probabilities, and the optimisation cycle is repeated across multiple trials within a single run.
 The top-performing portfolios from these iterative runs are then analysed using frequency-based heuristics to identify vulnerability nodes within the attack path that consistently exhibit high mitigation effectiveness.
 This insight serves to guide final prioritisation decisions during incident response, particularly when confronted with stringent time and resource limitations.
+The high-level steps of our proposed framework are outlined in Algorithm~\ref{alg:framework_overview}.
+Each step is elaborated in detail in Sections~\ref{subsec:method_bn_construction} to \ref{subsec:method_freq_based_analysis}.